 Global growth has slowed to the extent that the global economy is perilously close to falling into recession-defined as a contraction in annual global per capita income-only three years after emerging from the pandemic-induced recession of 2020.
 Very high inflation has triggered unexpectedly rapid and synchronous monetary policy tightening around the world to contain it, including across major advanced economies.
 Although this tightening has been necessary for price stability, it has contributed to a significant worsening of global financial conditions, which is exerting a substantial drag on activity.
-This drag is set to deepen given the lags between changes in monetary policy and its economic impacts, and the fact that real rates are expected to continue to increase.
+This drag is set to deepen given the lags between changes in monetary rates are expected to continue to increase.
+Asset prices have been in broad, synchronous decline, investment growth has weakened substantially, and housing markets in many countries are worsening rapidly.
+Shockwaves continue to emanate from the Russian Federation's invasion of Ukraine, especially in energy and other commodity markets.
+Against this backdrop, confidence has fallen precipitously.
+The world's three major engines of growth-the United States, the euro area, and China-are undergoing a period of pronounced policy and its economic impacts, and the fact that real weakness, with adverse spillovers for emerging market and developing economies (EMDEs), many of which are already struggling with weakening domestic conditions.

-Basis points 750 -Jun-99 -Jun-04 -Dec-15
+G7 Policy Rate Basis points Mar-22 -Dec-72 -May-79 750 Jun-99 -Jun-04 -Dec-15 500 250